If you’re ready to convert your home or business to be more sustainable and make use of green energy, solar panels are an excellent option.

 The first method is to avoid physical damages.
 This may be easier said than done, however, and the more scratches and physical damage a panel endures, the faster it will deteriorate.

 Perhaps the most important method is to keep up with maintenance.
 This is done by having them serviced if there are noticeable issues or wear and tear, as well as keeping up with proper cleaning of the panels, but this may occur much less than you actually think.

 The more severe weather they are exposed to, the faster your solar panels will become worn.
-In order to prevent this, give some thought to their placement of your panels in relation to the weather patterns that frequent your area.
+In order to prevent this, give some thought to the placement of your panels in relation to the weather patterns that frequent your area.